Contents

-What Do Purple Martins Eat?
-The Uncensored Truth
+- What Else Do Purple Martins Eat?

 If you’re planning on attracting purple martins to your home, you may be wondering what they eat.
 Fortunately, we have all of the answers for you.